feast-dev/feast/docs/api/core.md

  column_name | column_data_type | description ====================|==================|================================ - event_timestamp | TIMESTAMP | event time of the FeatureRow - created_timestamp | TIMESTAMP | processing time of the ingestion of the FeatureRow - job_id | STRING | identifier for the job that writes the FeatureRow to the corresponding BigQuery table

-BigQuery table created will be partitioned by the field &#34;event_timestamp&#34; of the FeatureRow (https://cloud.google.com/bigquery/docs/partitioned-tables).
+BigQuery table created will be partitioned by the field "event_timestamp" of the FeatureRow (https://cloud.google.com/bigquery/docs/partitioned-tables).

 Since newer version of feature set can introduce breaking, non backward- compatible BigQuery schema updates, incrementing the version of a feature set will result in the creation of a new empty BigQuery table with the new schema.